RooneyMcNibNug/sysadmin-resources/README.md

 + [Strace -- The Sysadmin's Microscope](https://blogs.oracle.com/linux/strace-the-sysadmins-microscope-v2) - Introduction to using the system-call tracer (strace) for low-level troubleshooting

 ## Networking
++ [iptables ArchWiki](https://wiki.archlinux.org/index.php/Iptables) - The arch linux wiki entry for iptables, which seems to cover the utility thoroughly and provides examples/scenarios

 ## Databases